vtog/labGuides/source/ocp/lso-quick-start.rst

 #.
 The previous steps will automatically create a pvc that needs to be
    replaced.

-   .. important:: The pvc needs to match the pv's "storage", "accessModes",
+   .. important:: The pvc needs to match the pv's "storageClassName",
-      and "storageClassName".
+      "accessModes", and "storage".

    First delete the pvc: